 Every decking material includes a certain level of maintenance.
 Wood decking needs to be stained or sealed every couple of years depending on wear and tear and exposure to the elements.
 If you’re interested in a low-maintenance option, you may want to consider composite.
 There are other great options too, such as whether or not you would like to consider adding a Kansas City deck ceiling under your deck for extra dry space down below.

 Calculating the Right Proportions

-When adding a deck to your home it is important to make sure that your deck size and style compliment the overall aesthetic of your home.
+When adding a deck to your home it is important to make sure that your deck size and style complement the overall aesthetic of your home.
 Consider the proportion of the deck to your home and to your backyard.

 Many homeowners make the mistake of building a deck that is too large for their home.
 For example, if you live in a home with a main level of approximately 1,000 square feet, your deck shouldn’t exceed 500 square feet.

 If your yard area is only 500 square feet, you should consider a deck no larger than 250 square feet.
 Unbalanced proportions between your home and deck can look awkward and decrease your home’s value.

 If you want to enjoy your deck by summer, it’s best to start making a plan in winter or spring.
 Kansas City decks are big installation projects that require time and planning, and professional contractors will be in high demand.
 If you’re serious about having a deck, your best option is to get started as soon as possible.